notagamedevnono/trinityCore-docker/README.md

       sudo ./build.sh

-- A whole while later, your container will be place in `~/trinityContainers` as a 7zip archive.
+- A whole while later, your container will be placed in `~/trinityContainers` as a 7zip archive.
+Build done.

 ## Create a server

 ### Requirements

-- Any Linux system with Docker 19.x or better
+- Any Linux system with Docker 19.x or better.
+TrinityCore won't work with a linked MySQL container on older versions.
 - At least 1 CPU core, 2 GBs of RAM and 30 gigs of drive space.
 This container can be mounted on Linode's 2nd smallest VM type.
 - 7zip installed